 Don’t believe me?
 Read the Bain report of 2016 or even better, pay someone from Bain £50,000 and they’ll come and tell you themselves.

-Nobody ever made an impact by turning up to a black tie event dressed in the world’s most expensive dinner jacket……£100 or £10,000?
-That’s because they all look the same.
+Nobody makes an impact turning up to a black tie event dressed in the world’s most expensive dinner jacket……£100 or £10,000? ….They all look the same.

 6 – Don’t suffer from premature ad-creation